Human-friendly unit testing for C++11

 specifying command line options.

-Running [name of your executable] --help
+Running [name of your executable] --help will list the available options.

 $ bin/bandit-specs --help